igordot/genomics/README.md

 contents:

 * `notes`: notes and simple computational tasks
-* `workflows`: multi-step protocols for specific tasks
+* `workflows`: multi-step protocols
-* `scripts`: complete scripts for simple tasks
+* `scripts`: complete scripts for specific tasks
-* `scripts-phoenix`: scripts optimized for the phoenix cluster (include references to data and system variables)
+* `scripts-bigpurple` and `scripts-phoenix`: scripts optimized for a specific cluster (include references to data and system variables)

 related repositories: